-Search Google or Type a URL : What’s the Better Approach?
+Search Google or Type a URL: What’s the Better Approach?

 The Google browser has a feature called “Search Google” or “Type a URL” that lets you search for a website or type its address right into the search box or address bar.
-This facilitates your ability to access the websites you wish or locate the information you require.

 What is Search Google or Type a URL?